accumulate() and partial_sum() in C++ STL : Numeric header

-This header is part of the numeric library in C++ STL.
-This article explains some useful functions in the numeric header which can be used during competitive programming to save time and effort.
+This article explains accumulate() and partial_sum() in the numeric header which can be used during competitive programming to save time and effort.

+1) accumulate(): This function returns the sum of all the values lying in a range between [first, last) with the variable sum.
 We usually find out the sum of elements in a particular range or a complete array using a linear operation which requires adding all the elements in the range one by one and storing it into some variable after each iteration.

 - first, last: first and last elements of range whose elements are to be added

-For example, we can find product of elements between first and last.
+For example, we can find the product of elements between the first and last.

 Result using accumulate: 31 Result using accumulate withuser-defined function: 750 Result using accumulate with pre-defined function: -29

-This function assigns partial sum of the corresponding elements of an array to every position of the second array.
-It returns the partial sum of all the set of values lying between [first, last) and stores it in another array b.
+2) partial_sum( ): This function assigns a partial sum of the corresponding elements of an array to every position of the second array.
+It returns the partial sum of all the sets of values lying between [first, last) and stores it in another array b.

-For example, if x represents an element in [first, last) and y represents an element in result, the ys can be calculated as:
+For example, if x represents an element in [first, last) and y represents an element in the result, the ys can be calculated as:

 y0 = x0 y1 = x0 + x1 y2 = x0 + x1 + x2 y3 = x0 + x1 + x2 + x3 y4 = x0 + x1 + x2 + x3 + x4